PyFR/PyFR/doc/src/user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Periodically samples specific points in the volume and writes them out to a CSV file.
-The point location process automatically takes advantage of `scipy.spatial.cKDTree <http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.html>`_ where available.
 Parameterised with

 1. ``nsteps`` --- sample every ``nsteps``: